ibmjstart/bluemix-wordpress/README.md

 ##Deploy This Yourself##

-1. Go to bluemix.net and and create an object storage instance with the name: "myObjectStorage"

-Hit the button below to give it a shot. (note: you will need to manually bind Object Storage)
+Hit the button below to give it a shot.

 [![Deploy to Bluemix](images/deploy-button.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/jstart/WordPress.on.Bluemix)

+(Note: only one instance of the SendGrid service is allowed per space.
+If the deployment fails, that's probably why.)